Gifts of the Spirit

 I'm thankful for the gifts of the Holy Spirit that He has manifested in my life, but even more thankful for the fruit.

-Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the links in the side bar.
+Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the Main Directory for this blog.
 You may also access my complete blog directory at "Writing for the Master."

 Len Lacroix is the founder of Doulos Missions International.
 He has been based in Eastern Europe, helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, with the ultimate goal of planting churches that multiply.
 He is currently on furlough, off the field, praying and seeking the Lord's guidance regarding where to be, and for the provision to fulfill the mission. www.dmiworld.org.